 Product development and software development are two intertwined processes that influence one another.
 It is essential to keep people involved in both processes informed on (at least) a high level of the happenings in the project on both fronts.

-We encourage our customers to do market research before we start working on a project.
+We encourage our customers to do market research before we start working with the software product development process.
 That way, if the market research indicates a need on the market, our customers invest in developing a product that will have a higher likelihood of succeeding.

 4. Defining the product development process

-Different products will require different product development processes, but there are some key steps that most software development projects take for a successful launch.
+Different products will require different product development processes, but there are some key steps that most software product development process take for a successful launch.

 Some of the common software development process methodologies are: